 Let’s start with a definition: abstract (adjective) “relating to or denoting art that does not attempt to represent external reality, but rather seeks to achieve its effect using shapes, colours, and textures”.

-OK, so it’s photography that does not attempt to represent external reality.
-Instead through choice of shapes, colours, patterns and textures it creates the opportunity for an emotional connection.
+OK, so it is photography that does not attempt to represent external reality.
+Instead through choice of shapes, colours, patterns and textures it “seeks to achieve its effect.”
+And in the case of abstract photography this creates the opportunity for an emotional response to a photograph.

 Abstract Photography is a little like poetry.
 With poetry the words, rhythms and spaces create images in our mind that connect with our heart.
 With Abstract Photography it is the shapes, colours, patterns and textures we choose to frame that create the emotional connection.
 We are less concerned with what the object is (because it is not easily defined) and more receptive to how we feel about the photograph.